Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_exercise.md

 - Add a [GitLab pipeline status badge](https://docs.gitlab.com/ee/user/project/badges.html) to the project that is based on your pipeline and the main branch.
 You do not have to add the badge to the `README.md` as it is added automatically to the repository.
     - Label this badge with "SSE CI/CD".
     - Follow the suggestions for "Link" and "Badge image URL", but replace `https://gitlab.com` by `https://gitlab-sim.informatik.uni-stuttgart.de`.
 - Submit your solution via a merge request.
-If you are opening the merge request before you are finished, please mark it as draft.
+If you open the merge request before you finished the exercise, please mark it as draft.
     - Create an issue in the [automation exercise repository (TODO: Update link)](https://gitlab-sim.informatik.uni-stuttgart.de/sse-test-group/automation-exercise).
     - The issue should be named `[USERNAME] GitLab CI/CD exercise`, e.g., `[jaustar] GitLab CI/CD exercise`.
 Please use the GitLab username here.